laurelthorburn/ReadMe/README.md

 ## Questions?
   Want to see more of my work?
 [Click here!](https://github.com/laurelthorburn)

-  Questions/comments/concerns/report issues?
+  Questions/comments/concerns?
 Please send an email to codinglaurel@gmail.com